k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/13_interface_listener_exercise.md

 You are ready for the Interface Listener execution!

-Create a folder **C:\k2view\listener** in your local file system and copy there a CSV file with the format and data as described at the beginning of this exercise.
+Create a folder **C:\k2view\listener** in your local file system and copy there a CSV file with the described above format and data.

 The Interface Listener will pick up the file and run the flow.

 ![cases population](images/13_flow_final.PNG)

+Note that if you edit the Broadway flow, you need to re-deploy the LU in order that the updated flow will be picked by the Interface Listener.

 [![Previous](/articles/images/Previous.png)](12_broadway_as_a_population_exercise.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](xxx.md)